 - Comes without string

-Though the racquet is expensive, the specification and the feature greatly justify the price paid.
+Though the racket is expensive, the specification and the feature greatly justify the price paid.
 It has all the right elements for a power hungry player.
 The great aerodynamic and lightweight property helps in easy control with greater speed.
 If you are comfortable with the price tag and accept the fact that it comes unstrung, this one is a great buy if you want to feel the professional game.

 Yonex ArcSaber 11 is the direct successor of the ArSaber 10, but has gone through various changes.
 The changes were reflected as improved repulsion, which is great for mid-level players to make smashes and clears easily.
 The main difference between the two is the introduction of suing sonic metal (titanium alloy in the ArcSaber 11).

-The racquet falls in the 4U weight category, weighing 84-89 grams overall.
+The racket falls in the 4U weight category, weighing 84-89 grams overall.
 The balance point is evenly distributed, with slight heavy head ensures powerful smashes.
 Even the clears can easily cruise to the baseline of your opponent’s court at real ease.

 But a fact to consider here is,